-The mountainous topography of Japan means that a wide variety of plants thrive there, with some plants thriving in hot humid summers, while others requiring dry conditions and heavy snowfall with a period of dormancy.
-The following 9 plants are Japanese icons, and anyone planting a Zen garden or simply expressing a love for Japanese culture should strive to include at least one of these plants in the garden.
+The mountainous topography of Japan means that a wide variety of plants thrive there, with some plants thriving in hot humid summers, while others require dry conditions and heavy snowfall with a period of dormancy.
+The following nine plants are Japanese icons, and anyone planting a zen garden or simply expressing a love for Japanese culture should strive to include at least one of these plants in the garden.

 01 of 09

-Japanese gardeners have been growing azaleas for centuries, prizing them for their trumpet-shaped spring flowers in shades of pink, yellow, salmon, red, violet and white.
-Modern hybridizers have given us the reblooming azalea, so we don't have to wait until spring to enjoy the floral feast of this perennial shrub.
-Give your azalea shrub a site in partial shade, and amend the soil with organic materials like compost or leaf mould to increase acidity.
-Azaleas like regular moisture, but they... will rot in wet winter soils.
+Japanese gardeners have been growing azaleas for centuries, prizing them for their trumpet-shaped spring flowers in shades of pink, yellow, salmon, red, violet, and white.
+Modern hybridizers have developed a reblooming azalea, so you do not have to wait for another spring to enjoy the floral feast of this perennial shrub.
+Give your azalea shrub a site in partial shade, and amend the soil with organic materials like compost or leaf mold to increase acidity.
+Azaleas like regular moisture, but they will rot in wet winter soils.

 02 of 09

 Bamboo has insinuated itself into many parts of Japanese culture.
 Timber bamboo grows throughout Japan, and when harvested, it can be used for everything from homes and fences to chopsticks and fans.
-When choosing one of these members of the grass family for the garden, select a clumping type rather than one that spreads by runners, for these are invasive and may even be prohibited in your region.
-A medium grower like dragon bamboo (Fargesia dracocephala) is hardy to zone 5 and grows about seven... feet tall, just right for a focal point in the Zen garden.
+When choosing one of these members of the grass family for the garden, select a clumping type rather than one that spreads by runners.
+The running type is invasive and may even be prohibited in your region.
+A medium grower like dragon bamboo (Fargesia dracocephala) is hardy to zone 5 and grows about 7 feet tall, which is just right for a focal point in a zen garden.
 Bamboo plants appreciate some shade and regular moisture.

 03 of 09

 Planting a Camellia japonica in the garden can be the beginning of a life-long love story, as these slow growers can live for hundreds of years.
-Large, lushly petaled blooms and glossy foliage brightens up the landscape in otherwise drab winter months, provided you live in zone 6 (select varieties) and warmer.
+Large, lushly petaled blooms and glossy foliage brightens up the landscape in otherwise drab winter months, provided you live in zone 6 or a warmer zone.

 04 of 09